Fixing Marijuana Nutrients Deficiencies & Fertilizer Burn

 Multiple nutrient deficiencies make it impossible to use leaf observation to accurately diagnose exactly what’s wrong.

-Marijuana nutrient problems are often the result of pH problems, bad soil, overwatering, underwatering, pests, diseases, cannabis genetics, root problems, inferior grow room conditions… so sometimes the problems you see have nothing to do with nutrients even though they look like nutrients problems.
+Marijuana nutrient problems are often the result of pH problems, bad soil, overwatering, underwatering, pests, diseases, viruses, cannabis genetics, root problems, inferior grow room conditions… so sometimes the problems you see have nothing to do with nutrients even though they may look like nutrients problems.

 If you try to add a few specific nutrient elements to fix an alleged deficiency, you might create an excess of that element, or a condition in which the added element creates problems with your marijuana plants’ absorption of other nutrients.